View previous topic :: View next topic

 The thing with The FellsMan is, altho its 'only' 61 miles, it's not just the 11,000 feet of climbing but the terrain thats the challenge.
 Lots of open tussocky moorland, navigation out in the complete wilds (Fleet Moss!), and with it being earlier in the year than the tothers, it can still be very boggy in places.
 Complete minefield basically.
 I've never suffered with frozen wet feet before until this race.

-_________________ EnduroManChamp:Euro2010-12,Deca12, Quin11,D10
+EnduroManChamp:Euro2010-12,Deca12, Quin11,D10

 HH1x2 HM30 1&3 SRock1 BelC2 GP2 VLM2h58 FellsM